Pandemic increasingly takes over daily lives, roils markets

 Trump did, however, halt his trademark political rallies, leaving the U.S. presidential campaign trail all-but-empty with leading Democratic contenders Joe Biden and Bernie Sanders canceling events, too.

+Across the U.S., where cases have topped 1,600, a sense of urgency was pervasive.
+Professional athletes and entertainers were among those infected.

+Workers disinfected schools, public transit vehicles, government offices and places of worship.
+In Indonesia, the world's most populous Muslim country, the government launched a cleaning campaign for 10,000 mosques.
+The religious affairs minister called on each mosque to roll up the carpet and spray disinfectant, while also calling on Muslims to not shake hands or share a kiss on the cheek to avoid spreading the virus.

-Amid all the cancellations across the sports world, the biggest athletic competition of them all — the Summer Olympics — was still firmly on the calendar.
+Amid all the cancellations in sports, the biggest athletic competition of them all — the Summer Olympics — was still firmly on the calendar.
 The International Olympic Committee and the Tokyo organizing committee were not considering canceling or delaying the Games, "absolutely not at all,” Japan's Olympics minister Seiko Hashimoto said.

 A cancellation or postponement would ripple in thousands of directions, hitting sponsors, broadcasters and host businesses, plus the 11,000 Olympic and 4,400 Paralympic athletes now in training for their once-in-a-lifetime chance at glory.
 A flame-lighting ceremony was held Thursday in Greece, another sign the IOC hopes to go ahead with the Games now scheduled to open July 24.